telaroz/deep_learning_python/README.md

 ```

 ## How to run the project
-To detect the licence plates on an image follow these instructions:
+To detect the License plates on an image follow these instructions:

 1. Run the script